 by Oksana and Max at drinkteatravel.com (Facebook)

 Nasi Goreng may be related to the ubiquitous Chinese Fried Rice as it is stir-fried rice with other ingredients, but the Indonesian version is spicier and bolder than this take-out staple.
 The Malaysians use a sweet soy sauce called Kecap Manis which is a sweeter deeper flavor than regular soy sauce with its added palm sugar and spices.
-Topping the dish are crispy fried shallots and it is served it with tasty crackers known as krupuk.
+Topping the dish are crispy fried shallots and it is served with tasty crackers known as krupuk.

 Nasi Goreng can be found on virtually every food stall in Indonesia and has become known as Indonesia’s national dish.
 Street food vendors serve Nasi Goreng with a fried egg on top known as Nasi Goreng Istimewa which is heaven on a plate.